MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-areas.md

 ---
-title: The prospect to quote process broken down into process areas
+title: Overview of the Prospect to quote business process areas
-description: Get an overview for each of the business process areas in the prospect to quote end-to-end business process flow in Dynamics 365 solutions. ms.date: 10/31/2023 ms.topic: conceptual
+description: Get an overview for each of the business process areas in the prospect to quote end-to-end business process flow in Dynamics 365 solutions. ms.date: 11/25/2024 ms.topic: conceptual
 author: edupont04
 ms.author: kowildfe
 ms.reviewer: edupont
 ---

-# The prospect to quote process broken down into business process areas
+# Overview of the Prospect to quote business process areas

-***Applies to: Dynamics 365***, ***Dynamics 365 Customer Insights, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Sales***
+***Applies to: Dynamics 365, Dynamics 365 Customer Insights, Dynamics 365 Customer Service, Dynamics 365 Marketing, Dynamics 365 Sales***

-The prospect to quote process is broken down into business process areas.
+The *Prospect to quote* process is broken down into business process areas.
 The following sections further describe the business process areas.

 ## Define sales strategy